Surrey Iron Railway: Croydon, Merstham and Godstone Railway

 The engineering on the CM&GR was more substantial than the SIR, with an 8m high embankment at Coulsdon, parallel but southwest of Lion Green Road and a 9m deep cutting or cuttings near Merstham (on the east side of London Road North opposite Harps Oak Lane) that was nearly 1 km long.
 These have survived and are scheduled monuments.
 The cutting started just north of Dean Lane, which required a brick bridge to carry the road over the railway.
 There were two other bridges over the cutting, one 200m south for the entrance to Dean Farm, and the other about 125m south of Harps Oak Lane, just south of the A23 dual carriageway near where the houses begin.

 The Coulsdon embankment extended over today's A23 where there was a brick archway "of sufficient height and width to admit a wagon loaded with hay, straw, faggots, or the like to pass underneath".
 Malcolm claims there was another embankment with brick arch to the south of Hooley (Note: Malcolm mentions Colonel Byron's (Hooley House)) where the road had to be lowered to pass under it; between Purley and Coulsdon the ground had to be levelled by cutting and filling.
 Accordingly, the gradient on the CM&GR was a steady 1 in 120.
 After the ground had been levelled, a foundation of chalk and flint was laid, which was pounded, watered and rolled.
 The stone blocks and rails were then laid and more chalk added, with a sprinkling of gravel ballast.
 Tharby's excavation revealed a flint rather than gravel "path" at Merstham.
-The CM&GR had its own toll houses at Croydon and Merstham; the latter is still standing as Weighbridge Cottage, 201 London Road North, and is a grade 2 listed building.
+The CM&GR had its own toll houses at Croydon and Merstham; the latter is still standing as Weighbridge Cottage, 201 London Road North, and is a Grade II listed building.

-The railway closed in 1838 when it was purchased by the London and Brighton Railway Company.
-The company ordered the rails to be taken up and were subsequently sold.
+The railway closed in 1838 when it was purchased by the London and Brighton Railway Company (L&BRC), and was dissolved by the Croydon, Merstham and Godstone Iron Railway Dissolution Act 1839 (2 & 3 Vict. c. liii).
+The L&BRC ordered the rails to be taken up and were subsequently sold.
 Through Croydon, the old tramway became Tramway Road and was later renamed Church Road.